kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/03-how-do-i-get-a-refund-if-my-digital-card-was-replaced-or-deleted/content.md

+# Problems using your card
-# How do I get a refund if my digital card was replaced or deleted?
+## How do I get a refund if my digital card was replaced or deleted?
 Even if your card details were replaced or deleted, you can still receive a refund to your account.

 If the merchant asks for the last four digits of the card, you can find this on the app*: